Douglas Kendrew

-Major General Sir Douglas Anthony Kendrew, KCMG, CB, CBE, DSO3 (22 July 1910 – 28 February 1989), often known as Joe Kendrew especially during his rugby career, was an officer of the British Army who served in the Second World War and the Korean War, an international rugby player, and the 22nd Governor of Western Australia from 1963 to 1974.
+Major-General Sir Douglas Anthony Kendrew, KCMG, CB, CBE, DSO3 (22 July 1910 – 28 February 1989) was an officer of the British Army who served in the Second World War and the Korean War, an international rugby player, and the 22nd Governor of Western Australia from 1963 to 1974.
+Kendrew was sometimes known as Joe Kendrew, especially during his rugby career.

 Early life, family and rugby career

-Douglas Anthony Kendrew was born in Barnstaple, Devon, England on 22 July 1910: he was the elder son of Alexander John Kendrew, and was educated at Uppingham School.
-He married in 1936 Nora Elizabeth Harvey, of Malin Hall, County Donegal; the couple had a son and a daughter.
+Douglas Anthony Kendrew was born in Barnstaple, Devon, England on 22 July 1910: he was the elder son of Alexander John Kendrew (1881–1929) and Eva Stella, née Faviell (1880–1952), and was educated at Uppingham School.
+He married in 1936 Nora Elizabeth Harvey, of Malin Hall, County Donegal, daughter of John Harvey (1865–1940) and Florita Anna, née O'Donoghue (1874–1943); the couple had a son and a daughter.
 His daughter Marcia subsequently married Colonel Richard Abel Smith, the son of Sir Henry Abel Smith, a Governor of Queensland.

 Kendrew played rugby union for England 10 times and was captain of the team in 1935.
 He was a member of the 1930 British Lions tour of Australasia but did not represent the Lions in any of the test matches.
 He captained the Army Rugby Union team in the Army Navy Match against the Royal Navy winning 11–8, on 2 March 1935.
 In that match he played in a formidable front row of prop Frank Whitcombe and hooker A. J. A. Watson, in a famous victory with the Army team having only 13 players; for most of the match the scrum packed down with only six forwards due to injuries.